guipmdev/todo-list/README.md

 ## ✨ Features

-✅ **Manage your tasks** by creating, concluding and deleting them as needed
+✅ **Manage tasks** by creating, concluding and deleting them as needed

 ## 🤖 Demo